September 18-20, 2019

 The Art Retreat is a three day, two night, elective retreat whose purpose is to examine the ways that artistic expression can serve as a pathway to increased knowledge about the self, increased knowledge of the transcendent, and a deeper level of participation in the world around us.
 This retreat welcomes different forms of artistic expression, including the visual arts, poetry, movement, music, and acting.
 Prerequisite: students to attend the Art Retreat must have a particular interest and/or regular practice in the arts.
+This retreat fulfills the Junior Retreat Requirement.

 In the Fall of 2016 when Chuck Hussung, Addie Akin, Dan Finucane, and Sean Powers led a small group of students on a 24-hour art retreat at White House Retreat Center.
 The retreat was based loosely on the art retreat sponsored by Regis Jesuit High School in Denver, Colorado.
 In 2017 the retreat was lengthened to two nights from a Wednesday afternoon to a Friday afternoon.
 With Finucane gone, Sarah Rebholz joined the team.
 The retreat is led by faithful, artistically-minded faculty that demonstrate the ability to integrate their religious beliefs with their art and vise versa.
 With its vast amounts of scheduled free time, the art retreat depends upon the students’ self-discipline and inherent desires to use their time to reflect and to create.
 The retreat ends with a two-hour “show and tell” at which students demonstrate their artwork and share its spiritual significance with the rest of the group.